timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 #### You Can Do Your Own Thing

-The TS Pico is built on open-source principles.
+The TS-Pico is built on open-source principles.
 This means you're not limited to what comes in the box - you can modify, enhance, and extend the system to meet your specific needs.

 **Development resources:**
 - **Complete source code:** Available on GitHub